-2023/24 was a challenging year for the Board with employees beginning to deal with Non-Domestic Proposals for the first time.
-Under Barclay reforms, the former appeal process has been modified so that an initial Proposal stage has to be dealt with before a ratepayer can appeal their Valuation Roll entry.
-The first ever audit of self-catering entries to confirm their status on the Valuation Roll has taken more resources than was envisaged.
-All of this meant that the year was very busy and gave an insight into workloads in a 3-yearly Revaluation cycle.
+2024/25 was a challenging year for the Board with employees continuing to deal with Non-Domestic Proposals for the first time.
+Under Barclay reforms, the former appeal process has been modified so that an initial Proposal stage has been dealt with before a ratepayer can appeal their Valuation Roll entry.
+The annual audit of self-catering entries to confirm their status on the Valuation Roll continues to be a burden and takes far more resources than was envisaged without funding to match.
+Adding staff vacancies to all of this meant that the year was very busy and gave further insight into workloads in a 3-yearly Revaluation cycle.

-The annual electoral canvass was carried out as usual, and there was one Local Government By Election in Orkney.
+The electoral side was also busy with the UK Parliamentary Election taking place at short notice on 4 July 2024.
+Staff coped extremely well with this busy and challenging period.
+The annual electoral canvass was carried out as usual, and there was one Local Government By Election in Shetland.